databricks/spark-redshift/tutorial/README.md

 ## Usage##

 We are ready to interact with Redshift using the spark-redshift library.
 The skeleton of the program we will be using is shown in Listing 1.
+The entire program can be accessed from [here](tutorial/SparkRedshiftTutorial.scala).
 You can also use the Spark REPL to run the lines listed in the program below.

 ```scala
 package com.databricks.spark.redshift.tutorial